State-dependent recruitment of adhesion molecules enables perfect stabilization in cell-adhesion models: Acknowledgments

-We acknowledge funding by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (BacForce, G.A.No.
-852585) and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), Project no 492014049.
+We acknowledge funding by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (BacForce, G.A.
+No. 852585) and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), Project No. 492014049.
+The authors declare that they have no competing interests.